DataGoblin/Linkedin-Sales-Nav-Candidate-Export/README.md

 # Intro
-Uses the private sales-api to export users into a CSV file.
+Uses the private sales-api to export users from Linkedin Sales Navigator searches into a CSV file.
 Useful for local CRM's or extra analysis of potential candidates.

 **😱Usage can lead to suspension of your Linkedin account.**  | (Please see the disclaimer at the bottom of this page.)